clin1234/clin1234/README.md

 # Hello there.
 (Obvious Star Wars reference) 👋

-- 🔭 I’m currently working on building an interpreter for a C-like language.
 - 🌱 I’m currently learning algorithmic analysis
-- 👯 I’m looking to collaborate on building a zlib-compatible library, with modern secure practices in mind.
+- 👯 I’m looking to collaborate on machine learning projects, preferably those that use scikit-learn.
 - 🤔 I’m looking for help with pointers to assmebly programming
 - 💬 Ask me about intricate details of the C++ standard library.
 (Not a joke.)
 - 📫 How to reach me: clin@rollins.edu